allegro/bigflow/docs/project_setup_and_build.md

 >>> 0.34.0SHAdee9af83SNAPSHOT8650450a
 ```

-If you are ready to release new version, you don't have to set a new tag manually.
+If you are ready to release a new version, you don't have to set a new tag manually.
 You can use the `bigflow release` command:

 ```
 bigflow project-version